These quick pickled ramps are so easy to keep the special flavour of wild leeks all year round.

 - Ramp pasta with prosciutto and parmesan

-My friend Dana and Joel at Well Preserved also posted these great ramp recipes
+My friends Dana and Joel at Well Preserved also posted these great ramp recipes

 How Long Do Ramps Last